wvhulle/wvhulle.github.io/content/blog/bare-metal/2025-06-03_pico-debug.md

 In this workshop, we will pursue the first option.
 If you get stuck, feel free to ask for a pre-made hardware debugger.

-### Turning a Normal Pico into a Debugger Pico
+### Turning a Pico 2 into a debugger Pico

 The Raspberry Pi Foundation provides images for Picos that can be flashed to turn a Pico into a hardware debugger.

 1. Download the latest `debugprobe_on_pico.uf2` flash image from the official [`debugprobe`](https://github.com/raspberrypi/debugprobe/releases)releases.
 2. Attach the Pico to your laptop while holding the white BOOTSEL button.
 A mass storage device will appear in your file manager.
-It will be called something like `RPI-RP2`.
+It will be called something like `RP2350`.
 3. Drop the downloaded `.uf2` file onto the mass storage drive emulated by the Pico.
 Wait for a fraction of a second while the Pico unmounts and reboots as a fresh `debugprobe`.

 Now you have successfully made a cheap hardware debugging probe.

-### Wire Target to Debugger
+### Wire target to debugger

 Let's make some aliases: